leotam/leotam.github.io/_posts/2016-03-13-DistributedTF.markdown

 print "Multi node computation time: " + str(t2-t1)
 {% endhighlight %}

 We've just used the *with tf.device* command as usual to explicitly execute aspects of the computation graph on a device.
 The session calls a node and the gRPC protocol handles communication on the cluster seamlessly (remember to paste the correct IP address for your head node).
-It's possible to implement more complicated parameter server training paradigms, and Jeff Dean has mentioned they devote a separate parameter server cluster consisting of over 100 nodes just to handle to store and update neural network weights!
+It's possible to implement more complicated parameter server training paradigms, and Jeff Dean has mentioned they devote a separate parameter server cluster consisting of over 100 nodes just to handle and update neural network weights!

 Within the TensorFlow docs is an excellent section on [model parallel multi-GPU training on CIFAR-10][cifar10].
 It's an excellent exercise to modify [their multi-GPU code][cifar10gpu] for multi-node, multi-GPU training.